Web Site User’s Guide for Pathway Tools-Based Web Sites

 A number of SmartTables operations can also be invoked via web services.

 Some terminology: A SmartTable consists of a set of rows and columns.
-A cell is the intersection of a row and a column, and can contain one or more values, which may be Pathway Tools objects (such as genes or pathways), numbers, or strings.
+A cell is the intersection of a row and a column, and can contain one or more values, which may be Pathway Tools objects (such as genes or pathways), numbers, or text strings.

 A SmartTable is displayed on its own web page (see the figure below).
 The URL of this page is persistent and may be bookmarked or shared.
 At the top of this page are some metadata about the SmartTable, such as its title and a textual description (these can both be edited by clicking on them).
 Information about the SmartTable’s contents and sharing status is also displayed.